Funding Snapshot

 A GMF representative will review your pre-application form.
 They will confirm whether your organization and initiative are eligible to proceed to the next stage of the application process.
 You should receive a response within five business days of the date we receive your pre-application form.

-Once your community submits a pre-application form it will automatically be assessed and a determination will be made about your need for an urban forest coach.
-If GMF decides you could benefit from the support of an urban forest coach you will be matched with a forestry professional who will guide and support you through your project planning.
+If you could benefit from the support of an Urban Forest coach, GMF will match you with a forestry professional who will guide and support you through your project planning.

 Phase 5: Full application submission